Exr0nProjects/aloh/readme.md

 **Passes the no-mouse test** which unfortunately many apps don't (obsidian, ideaflow atm).

+## data model
+- note / file / document
+    - documents have IDs. it's the filename excluding the `.aloh` extention.
+- entity
+    - entities don't have IDs, because thats cringe. (makes it not look like real text)
+    - data
+        - name
+        - akas
+        - shortest aka? or just calculate it?
+        - dict<fileid, list[reference lines]>
+- relation
+    - relations also don't have IDs. you shouldn't be renaming these.
+    - denoted `.relation` (allows alphanumeric + hyphens)
+- tag ??
+    - are tags just entities
+    - denoted `:tag` (allows alphanumeric + hyphens)
+DEPRECATED:
+- database
+    - list of associative notes + related links
+    - list of tags + relations
+    - relation tree?
+    - type tree?
+- state to maintain
+    - entities
+        - all .aka s
+        - shortest .aka
+        - relation instances that mention
+    - relations / tags
+        - mentions
+    - relation instance
+        - created
+        - importance????

+### a note on stats
+- a line is considered to refer to all entities of the nearest de-indented above line with an entity/tag reference in it
+    - for instance, this line has three associated lines: (two below plus the line itself)
+        - this line has just two associated lines (itself and it's child)
+            - this line is only associated with it's direct parent
+        - this line is not associated with it's above sibling, but is associated with it's parent

 ## tinfoil hat
 - ideal [ideaflow][ideaflow.io] but I can't wait for Jacob et al. to implement stuff
 - see +associative notes language server in ideaflow